webplatform/docs/tutorials/JavaScript_libraries/Modernizr/index.md

  <script src="path/to/modernizr.js"></script>

-The library will run automatically when the page loads, and make the results available to you via classes on the <code>html</code> element, and as properties on a global <code>Modernizr</code> JavaScript object, for example: <code>Modernizr.video; // true or false, depending on the browser's support for HTML5 video</code>
+The library will run automatically when the page loads, and make the results available to you via classes on the <code>html</code> element, and as properties on a global <code>Modernizr</code> JavaScript object, for example:

-}}
+ Modernizr.video; ''// true or false, depending on the browser's support for HTML5 video'' }}
 {{Notes_Section
 |Notes=There are some features that Modernizr cannot detect.
 See [https://github.com/Modernizr/Modernizr/wiki/Undetectables The Undetectables] on Modernizr’s wiki for more information.